CarolineRinks/cloud_computing_team9/README.md

 AnsibleAutomation contains ansible playbooks.

 ScaffoldingCode contains python code, dockerfiles, yaml files, and results.
+See README in ScaffoldingCode for deployment setup.